-The “consciousness of power” emerged and intoxicated the youthful these fraternities endlessly.
+The “consciousness of power” emerged and intoxicated the youthful fraternities endlessly.
 Within, the leaders inflicted heinous brutality and exacted acts irrefutably worthy of conviction in human rights courts on their “brothers” in the name of discipline.
-Without, it was not long before these fraternities, every single one of them, willfully if not gleefully abused the “power” of their fear-inspiring mystique and took to inflicting violence and intimidation on often defenseless students and even staff.
+Without, it was not long before these fraternities, every single one of them, willfully if not gleefully abused the “power” of their fear-inspiring mystique and took to inflicting violence and intimidation on often defenceless students and even staff.
 The rivalries and clashes between university fraternities have claimed thousands of lives and maimed thousands more over the years.
 Unsurprisingly, the fraternities today heavily are involved in financial extortion schemes, mail fraud, charity-projects-for-self-enrichment, immigration fraud, recruitment profiteering, money laundering and several other untoward activities.
-The university sororities that came into existence went through same processes as the fraternities and are today well-known to be engaged in black-mail, prostitution rings, human trafficking and other nefariousness.
+The university sororities that came into existence went through the same processes as the fraternities and are today well-known to be engaged in black-mail, prostitution rings, human trafficking and other forms of nefariousness.
 Behind the thin, self-righteous and hypocritical veil of fraternities being “fighters-of-all-things-bad” lie multitudes of perpetual and amoral transgressions.
 The ontology of the African did not survive as a concern, serious or trivial, for the fraternities and sororities for more than a few years post foundation.